sweaterweather2003/W-MBus-Telegram-Decryption-Tool-ESP-IDF/README.md

 5. Select ESP32 board and port, build flash and monitor.
 6. Open Serial Monitor at 115200 baud to see output.

+### NOTE: Please download just the "build" folder from the drive attached [https://drive.google.com/drive/folders/1y5SjG1ES2bgNPeTEut2XO49Qhds0lult?usp=drive_link]
+###       All the other folders necessary for the project are in the repository

+### On Wokwi (ESP32 Simulator)[my project: [https://wokwi.com/projects/443679178378145793]]

+1. Go to [wokwi.com](https://wokwi.com) and create a new ESP32 project.
+2. In the code editor, replace the default `sketch.ino` with the provided C++ code.
+3. Download the files from GitHub: Go to github.com/kokke/tiny-AES-c, download aes.h and aes.c
+4. Click the "Start" button to simulate.
+5. View the output in the Serial Monitor (bottom panel) at 115200 baud.
+6. For debugging, add `Serial.print` statements as needed.

 ## Example Input and Output

 ### Input